Backing up Validate data

 Failure to follow the instructions for restoring a project from a hot backup can lead to inconsistent state.

-• Custom taxonomies in the taxonomies folder
+• Custom taxonomies in the taxonomies folder.

-• clients.json in the clients folder
+• The clients.json file in the clients folder.

-We recommend taking the following precautions when backing up a project or Validate server:
+We recommend taking the following precautions when backing up a project or Validate server.

 • To minimize security risks, unintended changes, and unauthorized access, use a service account instead of a system user account when creating a backup.